Particular/docs.particular.net/nservicebus/recoverability/configure-error-queue.md

 ---
 title: Configure the error queue
 summary: Messages that failed a certain number of times will be forwarded to the error queue.
-This page shows how to configure the error queue.
+This page shows how to configure the error queue address.
 tags:
  - Error Handling
  - Exceptions